why shop manta sleep

 Blocks Out Light for Better Sleep Quality

 Let’s start with the most obvious.
-When choosing a weighted sleep mask, make its light-blocking function a top consideration.
+When choosing a pressure eye mask, make its light-blocking function a top consideration.
 And here’s why.

 Exposure to light at night prevents your body from getting the deep sleep it needs.
 It also interferes with your circadian rhythms.
 These are 24-hour cycles that regulate your body functions.
 And one of these is the sleep-wake cycle.